 How to Grow Balloon Flower Plants

-Water plants regularly, especially in hot, dry weather.
+Water plants regularly, in hot, dry weather.
+Do not overwater, as the roots can rot in prolonged wet soil.

 Fertilize plants in the spring, with a high nitrogen formula, And again in early summer, with a general-purpose formula.